ClassyJS/classy/README.md

 var ford = new Car(1980, 'Ford')
 console.log(ford.year)
 console.log(ford.make)
+var bmw = Car(1990, 'Bmw') // <- since forceInstance is true, the constructor will be called with new under the hood
 ```

 Notice the ```callSuper()``` method call, which can be used in any class method, and will call the method with the same name found on the super class.
 It also automatically sends all the arguments, so you don't have to manually do so.